 Roberton’s Cottages at Idlewild is a family owned and operated cottage rental resort established in 1938.
 It is perfectly nestled between the waters of Green Bay, Sawyer Harbor and Sturgeon Bay within the surrounding beauty of the Idlewild Peninsula in Door County.
 Long time visitors and summer vacationers alike are regularly heard describing Robertson’s as their ‘happy place’, their ‘home in Idlewild’ or, ‘a little slice of heaven on earth’… That being said, we would like to take this opportunity to clarify any details in regards to life at Robertson’s Cottages at Idlewild.
-We are new to managing this property for our family and we appreciate your unconditional understanding as we attentively navigate the ins and outs, and the ups and downs of anything and everything that arises in these remarkable, old time, rustic and vintage cottages.
+We appreciate your unconditional understanding as we attentively navigate the ins and outs, and the ups and downs of anything and everything that arises in these remarkable, old time, rustic and vintage cottages.

-Sometimes the sink drips a little and sometimes the shower leaks.
-There are leftover rust stains in the clawfoot tubs from generations of use and the vintage bed frames wobble just a bit.
+Sometimes the sink drips and sometimes the shower leaks.
+There are leftover rust stains in the clawfoot tubs from generations of use and the vintage bed frames tend to wobble.
 We do not provide linens (bed sheets, pillow cases, bath towels or beach towels).
-We do not provide air conditioning in any of our cottages, but you are most welcome to bring your own window units.
-All of the cottages feature ‘almost’ all original windows to finagle open, a rejuvenating harbor breeze and a few beloved fans to push the midsummer air around on the occasional humid night.
+We do not provide air conditioning/air conditioners for any of our cottages.
+You are most welcome to bring your own ac window units.
+All of the cottages feature ‘almost’ all original windows to finagle open, a rejuvenating harbor breeze and a few beloved fans to push the midsummer air around during humid nights.
 Traditionally, this area is known as “Nature’s Air Conditioned Vacationland”…but if it’s sweaty o’clock and you have reached a point of physical, mental or emotional discomfort, we highly recommend a good ol’ fashioned dip in the lake.
 Nothing soothes a sweaty body or nurtures an inner child more than jumping off the end of the dock!

 The wilderness is right outside and all around us.
-A stay in Idlewild means experiencing nearly the full spectrum of the natural world.
-Animals of Idlewild you may encounter during your stay include, but certainly aren’t limited to, black squirrels, flying squirrels, red squirrels, regular (grey) squirrels, bats, Bubba (Robertson’s resident Bulldog), bunnies, chipmunks, deer, Diesel (Robertson’s resident Giant Alaskan Malamute), foxes, muskrats, mice, Poppy Clementine and Neptune (Robertson’s resident cottage cats), porcupines, raccoons, skunks, voles and woodchucks…not to mention a PLETHORA of native and migrating birds, a variety of scaly slithery friends (who at times choose slither swimming as a means of transportation from one destination to the next) and bugs.
+A stay in Idlewild means experiencing the full spectrum of the natural world.
+Animals of Idlewild you may encounter during your stay include, but certainly aren’t limited to, black squirrels, flying squirrels, red squirrels, regular (grey) squirrels, bats, Bubba (Robertson’s resident Bulldog), bunnies, chipmunks, deer, foxes, muskrats, mice, porcupines, opossums, raccoons, skunks, voles and woodchucks…not to mention a PLETHORA of native and migrating birds, a variety of scaly slithery friends (who at times choose slither swimming as a means of transportation from one destination to the next) and bugs.
 Bugs have zero restrictions in Idlewild.
-Occasionally you may find a spider in the shower, experience the delightful buzz of a mosquito near your ear, and you may meet our nearly microscopic friends, the gnats, who are known to squeeze through the window screens on late spring and autumn evenings if the cottage lights are left on.
+Occasionally you may find a spider in the shower, experience the delightful buzz of a mosquito near your ear, and you may meet our friends, the gnats, who are known to squeeze through the window screens on late spring and autumn evenings if you leave any lights on.